iPad Owners Are 50 Percent More Likely to Have Household Incomes of $100,000+

 Yet, regardless of usage trends, the vast majority of consumers are not rejecting other devices.
 Only 10 percent of tablet owners have decided they don’t need a PC notebook that they were once considering.
 This same trend is also reflected among non-tablet owners, 26 percent of whom say they are likely to buy a notebook in the next year, while just 18 percent say they will purchase a tablet.

 “Even as consumers increasingly use tablets for tasks that were once exclusively done on their PC, they continue to plan new PC purchases,” said Baker.
-“Usage is still evolving and most people, being inherently conservative in their device outlook, continue to hedge their bets on their device preference by planning to maintain an array of products to afford them maximum flexibility.”If you have any questions about this article, please contact us.
+“Usage is still evolving and most people, being inherently conservative in their device outlook, continue to hedge their bets on their device preference by planning to maintain an array of products to afford them maximum flexibility.”If you have any questions about this article, contact us.

 Complete this form to let us know you’d like to hear from an NPD representative.